Welcome to the Shepherd University Department of Psychology!

 Feel free to explore this site using the links above and to the left.
 If you have any questions about the Psychology major at Shepherd, contact our department chair, Dr. Chris Lovelace, at email@example.com.
 We look forward to having you join us!

 Those wishing to support our mission financially may do so by visiting our Giving page.

 The Psychology Department Mission:

-In conjunction with the missions of Shepherd University and the College of Social and Behavioral Sciences, the Department of Psychology facilitates student learning of core psychological knowledge, skills, and values and supports students’ career aspirations and academic goals through quality teaching, mentoring, and advising.
+In conjunction with the missions of Shepherd University and the College of Arts, Humanities, and Social Sciences, the Department of Psychology facilitates student learning of core psychological knowledge, skills, and values and supports students’ career aspirations and academic goals through quality teaching, mentoring, and advising.
 Through service and research, the department encourages meaningful faculty and student participation in the community.
 The department accepts that psychology is an objective natural science.
 We apply the University’s core values in the work of the department and abide by the American Psychological Association’s Ethical Principles and Code of Conduct.